Informatievlaanderen/VSDS-Tech-Docs/docs/_quickstart/Use_case_LDES_server.md

 The FIWARE-Orion Context Broker (OCB) can be integrated as a data provider with the VSDS LDES (Linked Data Event Streams) Server.
 The OCB is an open-source software component developed by FIWARE that can manage real-time context information by receiving updates from IoT devices, sensors, and other sources and storing this information in a centralized location.

 One example of this integration is demonstrated in the diagram below, which illustrates the use case of onboarding the Internet of Water (VMM) data.
-The details of this use case locate at [Orien Context Broker - IOW.](https://github.com/Informatievlaanderen/VSDS-Onboarding-VMM/tree/main/iow-nifi)

 <p align="center"><img src="/VSDS-Tech-Docs/images/orion_onboarding_iow.png"  width="70%" text-align="center"></p>